CSC207-UofT/course-project-group-048/progress_report.md

 Harsh assisted in developing the original framework for the program, making the CRC cards and identifying the required classes and integrating them together into a functional program that a user could navigate through.
 He worked on the user class and helped formulate a command line interface for users.
 He looks forward to using APIs to enhance the functionality of the program and develop a useful meal generator.

 Paula has helped with making the CRC cards and has been working on the ``FoodItem`` and ``FoodItems`` classes that store information of the food items.
-She is planning to work on the Nutrient class and the interactions between FoodItem class, User class and Nutrient class in the future.
+She is planning to work on the ``Nutrient`` class and the interactions between ``FoodItem`` class, ``User`` class and ``Nutrient`` class in the future.

-Will has been working on making a secure login system with password hashing in ``LoginSystem``, custom exceptions to handle invalid login credentials in the exceptions package, a parent class to represent a general controller class for our app in ``App``, a simple console version of our app in ``ConsoleApp``, and proper documentation on all classes.
-He plans to make a subclass of App to represent a graphical UI (web component), store the user login information in a database and access it with the ``LoginSystem`` class, and incorporate the Goal class with User.
+Will has been working on making a secure login system with password hashing in ``LoginSystem``, custom exceptions to handle invalid login credentials in the exceptions package, a parent class to represent a general controller class for our app in ``App``, a simple console version of our app in ``ConsoleApp``, and proper documentation for all classes.
+He plans to make a subclass of App to represent a graphical UI (web component), store the user login information in a database and access it with the ``LoginSystem`` class, and incorporate the ``Goal`` class in ``User``.

 Ram has worked on the specification, CRC model, Scenario walk through, and a few small fixes within the skeleton program.
-He looks forward to working on the web application development part of the program
+He looks forward to working on the web application development part of the program.

 ### What Has Worked Well
 The ``LoginSystem`` and ``User`` classes have worked well in terms of design.
 It is intuitive and efficient to store a list of ``User`` in ``LoginSystem`` and compare the provided username upon login with each ``User``'s username.